 That’s what I’ll cover here today in Part 2.
 We’ll review five options, and how to pick the right one(s) for you.

 In Part 3, we look at how to translate your annual revenue target into a revenue plan.
-In Part 4 on November 21st, we’ll look at how to improve your chances at actually hitting your 2019 revenue targets.
+In Part 4, we look at how to improve your chances at actually hitting your revenue targets.

-The target-setting process works best if you have a few years of revenue history, and you’re not planning to execute a major shift in services and/or target market between 2018 and 2019.
+The target-setting process works best if you have a few years of revenue history, and you’re not planning to execute a major shift in services and/or target market between this year and next.
 (Otherwise, you’ll want to use the “Zero-based” option below.)

 Your 5 Options to Set Revenue Targets